It’s a common dilemma for professionals:

 - Learn To Identify Opportunities: Leverage social news to stay up to date with your network’s activities.
 Participate in group discussions, provide expert answers to questions and share any articles of interest to your connections.

 - Regularly Connect With Your Network: Reach out to your contacts by regularly engaging with your network.
-Not only will you strengthen and l stay top of mind among your network you presently have but expand it to include a broad range of individuals who can ultimately refer business to you Here are 5 ways to connect and use your network.
+Not only will you strengthen and l stay top of mind among your network you presently have but expand it to include a broad range of individuals who can ultimately refer business to you.

 - Be Persistent: The key to successfully managing and utilizing your network is consistent, persistent action over a long period of time; it ensures you never miss out on valuable opportunities.
 Here are three principles to help you get started.